 New Intel processor

 The MacBook Pro 2018 just got updated with Kaby Lake Refresh and Coffee Lake on the 13-inch, and with the 9th-generation chips on the 15-inch.
 Unfortunately, Intel has already pushed out Whiskey Lake and Amber Lake processors – putting some of the MacBook Pro configurations behind the curve, if only just barely.
 Whiskey Lake, after all, only provides a minimal boost to performance that most users won’t notice.

 At CES 2019, however, Intel announced Ice Lake, its first round of 10nm Sunny Cove processors for laptops.
-These chips have already begun shipment, and we’re hoping that Apple already has plans to include these next-gen CPUs in the 16-inch MacBook Pro 2019.
+These chips are now available, and we’re hoping that Apple already has plans to include these next-gen CPUs in the 16-inch MacBook Pro 2019.

-If (and, hopefully, when) that happens, we’d like to see Apple offering both 9th-gen and 10th-gen configurations, as well as awarding one of its 13-inch model a 9th-gen Coffee Lake Refresh configuration.
+If that happens, we’d like to see Apple offering both 9th-gen and 10th-gen configurations, as well as awarding one of its 13-inch model a 9th-gen Coffee Lake Refresh configuration.

 - These are the best Macs you can buy today